KimuraCoz/KimuraCoz/README.md

-## I'm Zulmi Cahya P.
+## I'm KimuraCoz

+KimuraCoz or call me my real name Zulmi Cahya Pratama

-A high school student majoring in computer network engineering
+A vocational school student majoring in computer and network engineering

 Currently exploring the world of programming, technology, and the unknown.
 My goal is to build something meaningful - even if it starts from small experiments.